Regulation

 - Variation to the above use of system agreement between Auckland International Airport Limited and Mighty River Power Limited dated 30 April 2013

 Section 88 of the Act sets out requirements in relation to disclosure of the quantity of electricity sold each financial year by connected retailers to customers who are connected to the distributor’s network.
-Attached is the latest Director’s Statement signed by a director other than Dr Patrick Strange and Mr James Miller (as they been granted exemptions from compliance with s.88) which meets the requirements of section 88.
+Attached is the latest Director’s Statement signed by a director other than Dr Patrick Strange, Mr Mark Cairns, Ms Julia Hoare, and Ms Tania Simpson (as they have been granted exemptions from compliance with s88) which meets the requirements of s88.